 - R"Y Bekhor Shor presents Moshe's siblings as being troubled by what they perceived as hubris in Moshe's decision to marry a non-Israelite woman.
 Was intermarriage prohibited at this point in history?
 Is it Biblically prohibited?
 If not, was marrying an Israelite nevertheless preferred, thus providing some justification for Miryam and Aharon's complaint?

 - Under what circumstances is it permitted to speak about another person?
-What if one has constructive intent?
-If you find another person's actions troubling, is it problematic to consult a third party about their behavior before approaching the person him/herself?
+What if one has positive intentions and is trying to be constructive?
+If another person's actions are troubling, is it problematic to consult a third party about their behavior before approaching the person him/herself?

 Who is Chovav?

 Chovav is introduced to the reader as, "Chovav the son of Reuel the Midianite, the choten of Moshe."
-From the verse, it is unclear whether Reuel or Chovav was the choten of Moshe, though Shofetim 4:11 clearly identifies Chovav as such.
-At the same time, in Shemot 2, it is Reuel, not Chovav, who is described as the father of Moshe's wife, Zipporah.
-To further confuse matters, in Sefer Shemot, it is Yitro who is described as Moshe's choten.
+From the verse, it is unclear whether Reuel or Chovav was the choten of Moshe.
+While Shofetim 4:11 clearly identifies Chovav as being Moshe's choten, in Shemot 2 it is Reuel, not Chovav, who is identified as the father of Moshe's wife, Zipporah.
+To further confuse matters, in Shemot 18, it is Yitro who is described as Moshe's choten.
 What is the relationship between Chovav, Reuel, and Yitro?
 How can they all be Moshe's choten?

 - The question depends to a large degree on the meaning of the word choten.
 Does it refer only to one's father-in-law,5 or might it refer also to one's brother-in-law, especially if he also played a role in contracting the marriage?6 For elaboration, see חֹתֵן / חֹתֶנֶת.